Ankr-network/ankr-docs/pages/staking/for-integrators/smart-contract-api/matic-api.md

 #### `stakeAndClaimCerts(amount)`

-Stakes MATIC and claims aMATICc for the staked MATIC.
+Stakes MATIC and claims ankrMATIC for the staked MATIC.

 ##### Parameters